avimehta30/analyzing-power-outages/README.md

+We graphed the RMSE’s of the five models, and graphed the the RSME of each model.
+As you can see in the graph, we found that the model with the lowest RSME has the features `CUSTOMERS.AFFECTED`, `CLIMATE.REGION`, `NERC.REGION`, `ANOMALY.LEVEL`, `CAUSE.CATEGORY`

-The final model's performance was evaluated using RMSE.
-The RMSE values for different models are shown in the plot below:
+The RMSE values for all of the different models are shown in the plot below:

 ![RMSE PLOT](assets/Screenshot 2024-06-12 at 7.22.29 PM.png)